Amy-Vizard-Lovett/Data-Science-Portfolio/README.md

 # About Me

 Welcome to my GitHub profile!
-I am a passionate data analyst currently transitioning into a data science role.
-With a solid background in analytics and a drive to solve complex business problems, I bring a diverse skill set to the table.
+I am a data analyst currently transitioning into a data science role.

 ## Summary